A revolutionary book on mindfulness that could be applied to every aspect of life.

 Other prisoners, guards, and visitors started giving him birds, and gradually, he learned more about them.

+Soon he had a veritable aviary in his cell.
 He became a distinguished authority on bird diseases, noticing more about these creatures and developing more and more expertise.
+Everything he did was self-taught and original.

 Instead of living a dull, stale existence in a cell for forty-odd years, the Birdman of Alcatraz realized boredom could be just another construct of the mind, no more specific than freedom.

-The Effect of Mindful Aging
+5) The Effect of Mindful Aging

 When you have a negative mindset about aging, says Langer, it often depreciates growth and flexibility.
-And not only that, she added: but the length of your life may be affected.

 “A change in attitude,” says Langer, can replace years of decline with years of growth and purpose.”

-Ellen then concludes, that when context forces people out of their ingrained, self-imposed limits, such as the “I am old” syndrome, it makes them incredibly more mindful and enthusiastic about approaching the world freshly, with a beginner’s mind, in a way that has an enormous positive effect.
+There’s even research that shows when older people are exposed to more optimistic images of their youthful days, they’re prone to be more alert and more active in old age than those who weren’t exposed to the same experiment.
+Because when context forces people out of their ingrained, self-imposed limits, says Langer, such as the “I am old” syndrome, it makes them incredibly more mindful and enthusiastic about approaching the world freshly, with a beginner’s mind, in a way that has an enormous positive effect.

-Mindfulness and Intuition
+6) Mindfulness and Intuition

-Ellen describes an intuitive or mindful state as being touched by new melodies when new information emerges into awareness.
+Langer describes an intuitive or mindful state as being touched by new melodies when new information emerges into awareness.

 Johann Bach also spoke of the effortless flow of musical ideas.